ChrisLindland/racecar-website/docs/references/docker/docker_ref.md

 By default, clicking on the terminal button when a terminal is already open minimizes that window.
 To open multiple terminals, type <kbd>CTRL</kbd> and then click on the terminal icon.

+Be sure to check the troubleshooting section if it doesn't work.

 <details>
 <summary><b>Running the Racecar Simulator</b></summary>